Course Code: MATH302 Course ID: 3291 Credit Hours: 3 Level: Undergraduate

-Homework: The 8 graded homework assignments are dispersed throughout the course.
+Homework: The 8 graded Knowledge Check Homework assignments are dispersed throughout the course.
 Each homework will count as 3% of the course grade, for a total of 24% of your grade.
-The homework is hosted in RealizeIT.
-You can access this through the Lessons tab of the current week.
+The homework is hosted in the Tests&Quizzes tab.
+You have 5 hours to work complete each attempt on the homework assignment.
+You get a total of 4 attempts on each homework assignment.
 There is no deadline for the homework assignments.
 All homework assignments are officially due the last day of the term.
 You can go back and work on the homework assignments all semester to earn a 100%.
 It is encouraged to keep up with the assignments, as this will help you on the weekly tests, but they are not officially due until the end of the semester.
-The grades on the homework will transfer to the Grade Book in Sakai on Monday morning.
+The grades on the Knowledge Check Homework will transfer to the Grade Book as soon as you click Submit.

-Tests: The 8 graded test assignments are dispersed throughout the course.
+Tests: The 8 graded Tests are dispersed throughout the course.
 Each test will count as 5% of the course grade, for a total of 40% of your grade.
-Generally, the tests will contain problems similar to those discussed in the homework problems.
+Generally, the tests will contain problems similar to those discussed in the Knowledge Check Homework problems.
 However, you should expect to be challenged by the graded exercises.
 Tests will be conducted as indicated on the course schedule and students are expected to complete them on time.
 No late submissions will be accepted.
 You do get two attempts at each Test but both attempts must be taken during the current week.
 No late Tests will be accepted.

 Specific instructions will be provided for each Test in the Lessons section of our classroom at the outset of the week.
 Each of these graded exercises is to be completed on an individual basis.
 You may consult published textbooks, articles, and other printed materials.
 However, no collaboration is permitted on the homework or tests.
 You are not to discuss, orally, in print—in any manner—any aspect of the graded exercises with anyone other than your instructor.
 Clearly, student-teacher relationships are built on trust.
 This is especially true in the case of an online course.
 For example, students must trust that teachers have made appropriate decisions about the structure and content of the courses they teach, and teachers must trust that students complete assignments as directed.
 Acts that violate this trust undermine the educational process and compromise the integrity of the perpetrator.
 Don’t cheat.
 Don’t compromise your integrity.
 To do so invalidates the very purpose which likely motivated you to undertake this course—to learn, to become a better decision maker, to broaden your perspective, and to increase your skill set.

-The Tests are hosted in the RealizeIT system.
+The Tests are located in the Tests&Quizzes tab.
 You have 2 and a half hours to complete each test.
 Your answers must be submitted by the 11:59 PM Eastern Standard Time, as indicated in the syllabus.
 I will not accept late submissions.
 So, please don’t wait until the last minute to submit your answers to the Test.
-As soon as you submit your answers your assessment will be graded, and your score will be available in RealizeIT.
-Your grade will transfer over to the Grade Book in Sakai on the following Monday.
+The grades on the Test will transfer to the Grade Book as soon as you click Submit.